DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus queue named **fews-eventcode-queue**
   * Messages are placed on this queue when a task run has completed within the core forecasting engine.
 Messages placed on this queue provide information on the completed task run to be processed by the **ProcessFewsEventCode** function.
-The **ProcessFewsEventCode** function plces a message for each plot and filter asspciated with the task run on a Microsoft Azure service bus queue named **fews-import-queue**.
+The **ProcessFewsEventCode** function plces a message for each plot and filter associated with the task run on a Microsoft Azure service bus queue named **fews-import-queue**.
 * Microsoft Azure service bus queue named **fews-import-queue**
   * A message is placed on this queue for each plot and filter associated with a completed task run within the core forecasting engine.
 Messages are processed by the **ImportFromFews** function.
 Mesage processing extracts timeseries associated with a plot or filter from the core forecasting engine and loads the data into the staging database.